0x3EF8/WordCloud-Generator/README.md

 4. The script will:
    - Read the text from `data.txt`.
    - Show a word cloud on your screen.
-   - Ask if you want to save the word cloud as an image.
-5. If you choose to save (by typing `y` or `yes`), enter a filename or press Enter to use the default (`wordcloud.png`).
-The image will be saved in the same folder.
+5. The word cloud will be displayed.
+Use the toolbar’s save icon to download it.
+The image will be saved in the same folder with the default name wordcloud.png.

 ## Example